mrpmorris/Fluxor/Tutorials/02-Blazor/02A-StateActionsReducersTutorial/README.md

 ```

 *Note: This is required to ensure the component re-renders whenever its state changes.
 If you are unable
-to descend from this component, you can instead subcribe to the `IState.StateChanged` event and execute
+to descend from this component, you can instead subcribe to the `StateChanged` event and execute
 `InvokeAsync(StateHasChanged)`.
 If you do use the event, remember to implement `IDisposable` and
 unsubscribe from the event too, otherwise your app will leak memory.*